ArjunGupta08/Hilt/README.md

 Don't forget to mention this application class in your manifest file.
 ## @AndroidEntryPoint
 @AndroidEntryPoint is another annotation that is required on Android classes like Activity, Fragment, Views that requires object to be injected.
 All the code generation is done by Hilt i.e. behind the scene Hilt generates Dagger2 code for you using these annotations.
+## @Provides with @InstallIn
+`@Provides` annotation along with `@InstallIn` annotation in HILT.
+These annotations are required when you cannot use `@Inject` annotation on the constructor of classes or for scenarios where you have interfaces or abstract classes or classes that requires some patterns for object creation.
+For instance, room database requires builder pattern, for this we need modules.

+Learn about predefined set of components for each android class in Hilt. i.e. `Singleton Component`, `Activity Component`, `Fragment Component` in Hilt